The Origin of Deformation Induced Topological Anisotropy in Silica Glass: Materials and Methods

 To the best of our knowledge, the stereographic projection is used for the first time to characterize the structure of oxide glasses in this work.
 The steps that we used to adapt this method to our needs are detailed in the supplementary materials.
 First, the tetrahedral face normal calculation was made by finding the nearest neighbors of each Si atom.
 Then, the four-fold coordinated Si atoms were identified, each Si atom and its four nearest neighboring O atoms were separated, these five atoms together were referred to as tetrahedron, each tetrahedron has four faces, and each face has three atoms.
 Next, the normal vector of each face of the tetrahedra was computed using the position vectors of the three O atoms.
 Lastly, these vectors were normalized and then stereographically projected on the required plane as described by the procedure detailed in the supplementary materials.

-For the ring normals, a similar approach was used where all rings of a given sample were identified using the RINGS code\cite{LeRoux2010}.
-Each ring's Si and O atoms were separated; see Figure~S7(d) for an example with a six-membered ring.
-The center of mass of each ring was computed based on the position of the atoms, see Figure~S7(e).
+For the ring normals, a similar approach was used where all rings of a given sample were identified using the RINGS code~\cite{LeRoux2010}.
+Each ring's Si and O atoms were separated; see Fig.~S5(d) for an example with a six-membered ring.
+The center of mass of each ring was computed based on the position of the atoms, see Fig.~S5(e).
 Then, each ring was discretized into triangles with 2 neighboring Si atoms and the center of mass of the corresponding ring.
-After that, the normal vector of each triangle was computed, see Figure~S7(f).
-The ring normal is determined as the normalized average of all its triangle normals, see Figure~S7(g).
-Lastly, all the normals of same-sized rings were projected on the required plane using stereographic projection by following the procedure above (see Figure~S7(h - j)).
+After that, the normal vector of each triangle was computed, see Fig.~S5(f).
+The ring normal is determined as the normalized average of all its triangle normals, see Fig.~S5(g).
+Lastly, all the normals of the same-sized rings were projected on the required plane using stereographic projection by following the procedure above (see Fig.~S5(h - j)).